kopp-sebastian/four-connect/src/main/resources/rulebook.md

 # Fourconnect
 Rule: Game is won when 4 disks of one player are in a line<br/>
 Rule: Only one piece is played at a time. <br />
-Rule: The game ends when there is a 4-in-a-row or a stalemate. <br><br/>
+Rule: The game ends when there is a 4-in-a-row or a stalemate.<br/>
+Rule: Min # of player 2.
+Max # of player 5.<br/>
+Rule: Adjust number size of board<br/>

 ### Acceptance Criteria